When Spotify just isn't cutting it.

 Wind down the weekend at Garden Kitchen & Bar, where lazy afternoons meet steamy nights.
-Think live tunes on the deck, flirty banter on the lawn, frosty drinks at the bar, and tasty bites from two different menus… all the ingredients for an A-grade Sunday session in our book.
+Think live tunes on the deck, flirty banter on the lawn, frosty drinks at the bar, and tasty bites… all the ingredients for an A-grade Sunday session in our book.

 Where: The Star Gold Coast, Casino Drive, Broadbeach

-As if you needed any more encouragement to hit up Nobby Beach on a Sunday, and then this little number decided to come into our lives.
-This rooftop stunner has recently opened and, from the outlook, is primed to be a leading place to sip drinks and mingle in the afternoon sun.
-Backed by an incredible Floribbean/South American led menu and exclusive Champagne packages, Sundays have just been elevated a notch.
+As if you needed any more encouragement to hit up Nobby Beach on a Sunday.
+This rooftop stunner is one of the leading places to sip drinks and mingle in the afternoon sun on the GC.
+Backed by an incredible Floribbean/South American-led menu and exclusive Champagne packages, Sundays have just been elevated a notch.